40 Developmental Assets® – Search Institute

 Pax Good Behavior Game

-The Pax Good Behavior Game (Pax for Short) children and adults who care about them in school, at home, and in the community are the heroes of making the world better.
+The Pax Good Behavior Game (Pax GBG for Short), is utilized in classroom settings to demonstrate to children that adults care about them in school, at home, and in the community.
+Children are the heroes of making the world better.

 Pax teaches children to self-regulate, work together on common goals and to focus on a positive future they co-create with others.
 These are core cognitive emotional and behavioral skills required for peaceful productive and happy lives.